Featured attractions

 Skippy Rock is a scenic fishing spot with exposed granite rocks.

-Injidup is a beautiful beach with a well known surf break.
+Injidup is a beautiful beach with a well-known surf break.

 A great surfing and fishing destination.
+4WD ONLY.

 Lake Cave is one of the deepest caves in Leeuwin-Naturaliste National Park and well worth a visit.